We only have one planet on which we live. The planet is full of resources, some renewable, others not.

 - Change the way you clean the house.
 Use sustainably made items or all-natural products that aren’t made with dangerous chemicals.
-It’s better for your health, doesn’t pollute the air, and is less harsh on personal items.
+It’s better for your health as it doesn’t pollute the air, and is less harsh on personal items.

 - Conserve water.
 Wash your clothes and dishes only after you have a full load.
 Save water by turning off the faucet, taking shorter showers, and make use of nature’s water by collecting rainwater to water your lawn.

 - Unplug things.
-If an item isn’t in use, that doesn’t mean it isn’t requiring electricity while plugged up.
+If an item isn’t in use but still plugged, it is still using up electricity.
 When an item is unplugged, it’s not using any power at all.
-This saves more energy for future use while being cost effective.
+This saves more energy for future use while being cost-effective.